rafeca/rafeca.github.com/_posts/2011-11-09-creating-this-blog.markdown

 # Code highlighting

-Liquid automatically allow code highlighting by adding the `highlight` tag with the correspondent language:
+Liquid automatically parses source code and highlights it when it finds the `highlight` tag:

 {% highlight javascript %}
 {{ "{% highlight javascript"}} %}